 Whether it’s scrolling through Facebook, watching Peppa Pig on the iPad, uploading to Instagram or sending multiple snaps on Snapchat, your child’s world is now filled with endless media and ways to access it via screen time.
-The world is becoming increasingly digitalised and like it or loathe it there really is no way to stop it.
+The world is becoming increasingly digitalised.
+Like it or loathe it there really is no way to stop it.
 Your child will encounter screen media on a daily basis in one way or another.

 As a parent, it’s natural to feel concerned, confused and even out of your depth when it comes to children’s screen time and social media usage.
 I’m pretty tech-savvy and I once had a two-year-old show me how to use the touch screen computer in my own nursery.
-Children are acquiring skills and knowledge at frightening speeds and it’s important that we stay abreast of the latest trends.
+Children are acquiring skills and knowledge at frightening speeds and it’s important that we stay on top of the latest trends.
 Especially when it comes to internet safety and kids digital health.

 Previously, there have been reports on how inappropriate videos have even been popping up on YouTube, masquerading as innocent cartoons and therefore tricking parents and children.
-With a children’s version of the app and YouTube revising its child policies, there is definitely an effort to keep our kids protected while exploring the world wide web as keeping them off it completely is almost not an option these days!
-Used in the right way, screen time and media can open your child’s mind, provide endless opportunities for knowledge and experiences and broaden their horizons.
-The internet can be a wonderful place and apps and games can support learning and help your child to thrive.
-In order to help you navigate the mind-boggling world of media, we’ve put together a rundown of websites and apps that can help you feel confident and in control.
+With a children’s version of the app and YouTube revising its child policies, there is definitely an effort to keep our kids protected while exploring the world wide web.
+Keeping them off it completely is almost not an option these days!

 A non-profit organisation dedicated to helping children flourish in a world of media, this site is aimed at empowering parents to ensure technology is a positive influence.
-This site provides information on TV shows, movies, games, apps and websites (letting you know if they are suitable for your child’s age range), as well as offering answers to key questions and concerns you might have about screen time, social media etc. in the what Parents Need To Know section.
+This site provides information on TV shows, movies, games, apps and websites (letting you know if they are suitable for your child’s age range).
+It also offers answers to key questions and concerns you might have about screen time, social media etc. in the what Parents Need To Know section.
 It has articles on how to set parental controls on Netflix, the parents’ guide to YouTube Kids and a guide to parental controls and how to make them work for you.

 Common Sense Media, www.commonsensemedia.org

-Our Pact is an app that allows parents to monitor and control the amount of screen time kids have on their phones.
+This Android and iOS app allows parents to monitor and control the amount of screen time kids have on their phones.
 You can schedule bedtimes so the phone turns apps off, you can control the amount of time the kids have to be on apps during the day, and you can even block kids from using apps.
-It also makes kids responsible as well, because they have to use the Our Pact, Jr. app, which controls the time limit.
+It also makes kids responsible, as well, because they have to use the Our Pact Jr. app, which controls the time limit.
 They hit “play” for when they use it and “pause” for when they don’t need to be using their phones/apps.
-If they forget, the time might run out.
-Oh, and you can also grant more time if needed.
+If they forget, the time might run out (you can also grant more time if needed).
 The app is free but there are multiple in-app purchases also available to upgrade, such as OurPact Plus to OurPact Premium+ ($15/month and up).